 - The Memorial to Enslaved Laborers

-The Memorial to Enslaved Laborers will acknowledge and honor the 4,000 or more enslaved individuals who built and maintained UVA during its early years.
-Gifts and commitments of any amount are matched 1:1 for the memorial’s construction through December 31, 2019.
+The Memorial to Enslaved Laborers acknowledges and honors the 4,000 or more enslaved individuals who built and maintained UVA during its early years.

 - Conserving our Historic Gardens and Landscapes